jimmyhmiller/PlayGround/writings/programming/meander-tutorial.md

                 :geo-location {:zip "92456"}}]}})
 ```

 Here we have some much more realistic data than anything we've seen before.
 We have a map with three top level keys.
 These represent data we have gathered from various sources.
 The first `:people` is our collection of people with names and ids.
-The next are the `addresses` of these people, indexed by id for efficient lookup.
+The next are the `:addresses` of these people, indexed by id for efficient lookup.
 And finally we have `:visits`.
-This represents the dates that the users visited our site, again index by user-id.
+This represents the dates that the users visited our site, again indexed by user-id.

-Here's the mock scenario, we've seen supicious activity on our site and we aren't quite sure how to narrow it down.
+Here's the mock scenario, we've seen suspicious activity on our site and we aren't quite sure how to narrow it down.
 We are going to start our investigation by finding any users who had visits that were not in the same zip as their preferred address.
 Because of the nature of our application, we happen to know that it is typically used at the preferred location.
-Once we now the users affected we need to return their name, id, the date of access, and the zip code that didn't match.
+Once we know the users affected, we need to return their name, id, the date of access, and the zip code that didn't match.
 But I want to show that despite this somewhat complicated scenario, we can easily express this using Meander.
 Before we get there, the Clojure implementation.

 ```clojure